 Bond, James Bond

 There is an option to hike your way down, but we wisely chose the cable car option.
-Even then, it was so windy coming down, we were literally stuck for about 5 minutes.
+Even then, it was so windy coming down, we were stuck for about 5 minutes.
 Add a few nearby lightning cracks for terrifying effect and you start getting nervous.
-Again though, something about confidence in all things Swiss engineered kept me from freaking out.
+Again though, something about confidence in all things Swiss-engineered kept me from freaking out.

-We absolutely LOVED Switzerland.
+We LOVED Switzerland.
 And we only got to see some of the highlights.
-That said, what we did manage to get to were the top of the list from Rick Steves’ perspective, so we feel good we took the itinerary we did.
-And once you’ve stepped foot in the alps, you wonder why you spent a hot minute in the fine Swiss cities.
+Granted, these were highlights suggested by travel guru Rick Steves.
+Once you’ve stepped foot in the Swiss Alps, you wonder why you spent a hot minute in the fine Swiss cities.

 - Stay at a hostel, and stay with friends.
 We are so fortunate to have friends who live just outside of Zurich.
 They are gracious hosts, and we anticipate getting back soon, with the twins about ready for a Transatlantic adventure.
 Oh, and hostels here are better and cleaner than most US hotels.
 Back then we paid about $100 a night – not sure if that rate still holds in 2018…

-- Buy and prepare your own breakfast and lunch.
-With hiking, it’s kind of a no-brainer to hit the grocery store beforehand and buy some fancy Swiss bread, hard boiled eggs, and gruyere to make an oh so good sandwich.
+- Buy and prepare your breakfast and lunch.
+With hiking, it’s kind of a no-brainer to hit the grocery store beforehand and buy some fancy Swiss bread, hard-boiled eggs, and gruyere to make a tasty sandwich.
 (If only their bread came pre-sliced for travelers without serrated bread knives in tow!)

 - Get stranded at JFK so you can write a complaint letter to your chosen airline.
 You might get some compensation.
 But then, ideally, your flight goes off without a hitch.

-Let me know in the comments if you’ve ever been to Switzerland, and what you’d recommend checking out.
+Let me know in the comments if you’ve ever enjoyed a Rick Steves Switzerland vacation (guided or by book), and what you’d recommend checking out.
 I’m also happy to answer any general questions for those thinking about a trip there.
 Auf Wiedersehen!